 🚀 Is building a website too difficult?
 Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

-This malicious redirect virus itself does not cause direct damage to website data.
-It merely inserts malicious scripts that prevent your website from opening, hijacks your website's traffic to redirect to other sites, and then deceives users into allowing browser notifications to profit by displaying ads in the browser.
-(If you are affected, refer toHow to Close Chrome Pop-up Ads in the Bottom Right Corner of Windows 10
+This malicious redirecting virus itself does not cause direct damage to the website data.
+It merely inserts malicious scripts that prevent your website from opening, hijacks your website's traffic to redirect to other websites, and then deceives users into allowing browser notifications to profit by displaying pop-up ads in the browser.
+(If you are currently affected, refer toHow to Disable Chrome Pop-up Ads in the Bottom Right Corner of Windows 10 System

-The principle of this virus is that it tampers with some of the website's file data (some Trojans also insert into the database) through certain vulnerabilities, inserting malicious scripts.
-When a user visits the website, the script runs, automatically hijacking traffic and redirecting to malicious websites.
-The Trojan script Naiba encountered today inserted the following script into the website:
+The mechanism of this virus is that it exploits certain vulnerabilities to tamper with some of the website's files (some malware also inserts into the database), inserting malicious scripts.
+When a user visits the website, the script runs, automatically hijacking the traffic and redirecting it to malicious websites.
+The malware script Naiba encountered today inserted the following script into the website:

 Malicious scripts were inserted into some files on the website, such as the following files (not limited to these):